 The best part of her job is connecting with Mainers and giving them a platform to have their voices heard.
 She’s passionate about her state and the people within it.

-In her free time Samantha loves spending time with her family and her two kitties.
+In her free time Samantha loves spending time with her family and her four kitties.
 She also enjoys singing, fishing, the Red Sox, old cars and rock n roll.